• Digital Nomad Resources

 Nam Khan Riverfront

 Another budget guesthouse area is around the Nam Khan river.
 This area has more of a backpacker vibe to it, with bars and western food cafes alongside hostels and cheap hotels.
 It’s no Khao San Rd or Pub Street though, so don’t worry if you aren’t into noisy streets.
 Like the Mekong guesthouse area, it’s easily walkable to all the sights.
-And unlike the Mekong side, there is no riverfront road here, so there are only a few actual riverfront properties.
+Unlike the Mekong side, there is no riverfront road here, so there are only a few actual riverfront properties.

 Y Not Laos Hostel is one of the popular hostels in the area that offers cheap dormitory accommodation.